gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.Ticket.md

 > `optional` **\_custom\_json**: `any`

-- Custom json relevant to the ticket
+- Custom json relevant to the ticket.

 ***